 Once the KSBA approves your application, it sends an “Authorization to Test” to the National Association of State Boards of Accountancy (NASBA).
 You will receive an invoice from NASBA, which is payable within 90 days.
-Once NASBA receives the funds, you will receive a Notice to Schedule the Uniform CPA Examination.
-You receive this notice via the method chosen in your application, either via email, fax or regular mail.
+Once NASBA receives the funds, you will receive a Notice to Schedule the Uniform CPA Exam.
+You receive this notice via the method chosen in your application; either via email, fax, or regular mail.

 The Uniform CPA Examination

-The Uniform CPA Examination consists of four separate components: Financial accounting and reporting; Business environment and concepts; Regulation and Auditing and Attestation.
-The test for each component lasts four hours, for a total of 16 hours of testing.
-You can take each exam on separate dates or take the entire exam in one 16-hour sitting.
-All components of the exam must be completed within 18 months of passing the initial component.
+The Uniform CPA Exam was created by the American Institute of Certified Public Accountants (AICPA) and consists of four separate components, each on a different subject: Financial accounting and reporting; Business environment and concepts; Regulation and Auditing and Attestation.
+The test for each component lasts a period of four hours, for a total of 16 hours of testing.
+You can take each exam on separate dates or, technically, you could take the entire CPA exam in one 16-hour sitting but the open hours of a testing center may make this impossible.
+All components of the CPA exam must be completed within 18 months after you file a passing score on the initial component.

-The Uniform CPA Examination is held in three Kentucky cities: Florence, Lexington and Louisville.
-Visit the Prometric website to schedule your exam.
-On the day of the testing, arrive at the test site at least 30 minutes before the time the test is set to begin.
+The Uniform CPA Examination is held in three Kentucky testing center locations in Florence, Lexington, and Louisville.
+Visit the Prometric website to schedule your CPA exam.
+On the day of the testing, arrive at the test site at least 30 minutes before the time the test is set to begin in order to get through security and ask any questions.
 You will need official identification to take the test, such as a driver’s license or some other form of identification including your photograph.
-After you complete the exam, your scores are mailed to you.
+After you sit for the CPA exam, your scores are mailed to you.

 The Uniform CPA Examination consists of four separate components.

-After passing the Uniform CPA Examination, you can begin to gain the necessary experience qualifying you for Kentucky CPA licensing.
+After you pass the CPA exam, you can begin to gain the necessary experience qualifying you for full Kentucky CPA licensing.
 Kentucky requires CPA candidates to complete 2,000 hours of practical experience over one year.
 You must complete the experience portion within five years of passing the Uniform CPA Examination.
-Experience is overseen and verified by a licensed CPA, but Kentucky does not require that CPA to hold Kentucky licensure.
+The entire process is overseen and verified by a licensed CPA in a leadership position, but Kentucky does not require that CPA to hold Kentucky licensure.

-You may gain experience working in academia, government, industry or public practice accounting or auditing.
-You may work for more than one employer to gain the required number of hours.
+You may gain experience working in opportunities in academia, government, industry, or public practice accounting or auditing.
+You may hole a position in more than one office or company to gain the required number of hours.

 The verifying CPA must complete a Certificate of Experience for you, which is included when you apply for your licensure.
-Information on the certificate includes:
+Info required on the certificate includes: